 AWS PrivateLink lets you connect your applications directly to the Amazon VPC service, so that traffic never leaves the AWS cloud.
-You can use PrivateLink to connect your monitored hosts to the Dynatrace VPC endpoint.
+You can use PrivateLink to connect your monitored hosts to the Dynatrace VPC (Virtual Private Cloud) endpoint.
 Dynatrace monitoring traffic is always encrypted and secure, yet PrivateLink provides even greater security, stable connectivity, and a reduction in traffic costs.

 The primary use case for PrivateLink with Dynatrace is connectivity for monitored applications running in AWS VPCs.